Fortress of Solitude

 One thing that most movies seemingly agree on is that World War 3 would have a European front as one of its main scenarios once again.
 Whether due to a small country or a major political superpower, Europe seems to be the breeding ground for every World War.
 A movie that hauntingly predicts what the aftermath of World War 3 would look like is When the Wind Blows, released in 1986.
 This animated tragedy follows an elderly couple living on the outskirts of Sussex, England, as they deal with the fallout of nuclear war.
 “Depressing” doesn’t even begin to describe what When the Wind Blows is.
 It’s made abundantly clear throughout the film that in the case of a major nuclear conflict, ordinary people would be the most affected by the cataclysmic event.
 Still, there’s an alternate theory regarding the origins of World War 3 that’s also quite prevalent in films.

-From Red Dawn to Terminator 2, some films opt to place America as the epicenter of World War 3.
+From Red Dawn to Terminator 2 and Equilibrium, some films opt to place America as the epicenter of World War 3.
 In most cases, the films that defend this theory propose the unthinkable: a major political superpower successfully invades the mainland United States, thus starting World War 3.
 Some other movies and shows don’t go as far as to propose an invasion.
 A nuclear or biological attack aimed at the US is a common theme in these disaster films.
 Effectively, this possibility sounds much more plausible than the invasion scenario, although not any less severe.

 Since most films relating to World War 3 were released at the height of the Cold War, the common enemy in these films was the Soviets.
 It was common to see the USSR being touted as the sole responsible for starting WWIII, and that’s a trend that might continue well into the future.